 "Ack, this burns so bad!
 Shit!
 This stings like a motherfu--"

-Jessica quickly slapped on what her husband Jason always called her fake phone voice.
-"Coach Hirn!
+Shaking her head against the recollections, Jessica quickly slapped on what her husband Jason always called her fake phone voice.
+"Coach Horn!
 My goodness!
 Of course I remember my favorite high school soccer coach and biology teacher!
 How are you?"

 "Oh good, wasn't sure you'd remember me," he chuckled.
 "Of course, I could never forget you...the girl who christened my turf before I could!
 Ho!
 Ho!"